 Windows laptops are more affordable, very reliable, and there are hundreds to choose from.
 Macs are more expensive, have a small selection of models, and are less upgradable, but are also extremely powerful, intuitive, secure, and stylish.
-Both also have their own app stores with a wide variety of apps, including design apps.

 Screen & Display

 Screen size is one of the most important factors when browsing laptops compatible with Cricut Design Space, with screens typically ranging from 12” to 17”.
 Smaller laptops are easier and lighter to carry, while some people like larger screens as it provides a wider display for your Cricut designs.

 Then there’s screen quality.
 Different laptop screens have different resolutions; the higher the resolution, the crisper, clearer, and more vibrant your designs will be, but sharper resolutions increase price by a fair bit.

 |Microsoft Surface Book 3||13.5″ or 15.5″|